janglorumo/guides/raspibolt/raspibolt_50_mainnet.md

 ## Restart bitcoind & lnd for mainnet

 :warning: **Do not proceed** until the copy task of the mainnet blockchain is completely finished.
+:warning: Please make sure port 8332 is closed, this is sensitive and allows everybody to remotely control your bitcoind.

 * Start Bitcoind and check if it's operating on mainnet  (you can exit the debug.log with `Ctrl-C`)